WardLordRuby/match_wire/README.md

 ## Console help
 The console command is an easy way to interact and view Mw2 Remastered's console window.
 Sending commands to the console works just as it normally would, simply type the command and press enter to send.
-Pressing 'backspace' or 'ctrl + c' when the input line is empty will leave the game console and return back to MatchWire.exe
+Pressing 'backspace' or 'ctrl + c' when the input line is empty will leave the game console and return back to MatchWire

 ## Build from source
 If you desire to build from source the process is straight forward.
 Make sure you have [rust][rust-dl] installed.